RELIGIOUS LIBERTY PART 3

 - Review the strategies used by others when they disagree with Christians in the public square.

-The first podcast comprises two episodes of The Truth of It by Martyn Iles from the Australian Christian Lobby on Israel Folau and the consequences of his social media posts.
+We published two podcast episodes for this part of our study: the first podcast comprises two episodes of The Truth of It by Martyn Iles from the Australian Christian Lobby on Israel Folau and the consequences of his social media posts.
 We look at this case from the position of evangelism and seek to give you the facts, as there is much misinformation in the media.
 Special thanks to Australian Christian Lobby for allowing us to republish their material.
 You can find more about their ministry here.

 You can subscribe to the Christians Engaging Culture podcast here (or by searching for it in your favourite podcast app).